AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ### As Tree

-If your data is organized as a tree, pass it to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-tree"` as the second parameter.
+If your data is organized **as a tree**, pass it to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-tree"` as the second parameter.
 Then pass the instance of the {api:anychart.data.Tree}anychart.data.Tree{api} class created by this method to the chart constructor.

 You can as well skip the first step and pass your data to the **data()** method of the chart or directly to the chart constructor, also with the `as-tree` parameter.
 In this case the instance of {api:anychart.data#tree}anychart.data.tree(){api} is created implicitly.